-Is your cloud provider a row boat, a sailboat, or a speed boat?
+Is your cloud provider a rowboat, a sailboat, or a speed boat?
 No cloud is created equal and your business needs to know the difference.
 Here are four crucial questions to find out if your cloud provider is in ship-shape:

-YOUR CLOUD PROVIDER IS A ROW BOAT
+YOUR CLOUD PROVIDER IS A ROWBOAT

 Your business is barely paddling forward with a Tier 1 cloud provider.
 With only 99.67% of availability, your business could be out of operation for up to 29 hours each year – that’s nearly a week!
 If that’s not bad enough, there’s no redundancy, meaning if something were to happen to your data center (like a power outage, flood, fire), your data is lost.
-With low availability and by only storing data in one location, your company is a high risk of losing key information and going under water.
+With low availability and by only storing data in one location, your company is a high risk of losing key information and going underwater.

 Your Tier 1 cloud provider is causing your business to patch holes with Monday to Friday, 9-5 technical support.
 It’s never a convenient time when technical hiccups or catastrophes occur.
-If your employees need to recover a file, entire folders or application after working hours, it may be too late.
+If your employees need to recover a file, entire folders, or application after working hours, it may be too late.
 How long can your business afford to wait?
 With the gaps in working hour support, your business is too busy patching holes and bailing water to paddle ahead.

 Your business is stuck at the dock with this level of cloud service.
 Tier 1 cloud providers only offer one type of cloud environment, which doesn’t leave room to support different workloads required for unique application security and performance needs.
-Having a cloud provider than only supports one data center environment (on-premise, shared, virtualized) limits the performance of your network.
+Having a cloud provider that only supports one data center environment (on-premise, shared, virtualized) limits the performance of your network.

 The lack of security offered by your Tier 1 cloud provider leaves your IT environment with big holes.
 Sure, this cloud provider boasts physical security with surveillance and restricted access with networking performance monitoring.
 However, this is the base level of security for data centers with no regulations met (PIPEDA, HIPAA, or any other regulatory act that applies to your business), security certifications, or proof of regular third-party auditing.

-This cloud provider exposes your business to potential unauthorized access, and inadvertent contamination from other users.
+This cloud provider exposes your business to potential unauthorized access and inadvertent contamination from other users.
 If any major or minor incident were to occur, the minimal amount of security, availability, support, scalability, and lack of redundancy will leave your IT crew bailing buckets for days or weeks to regain critical data.
 There’s no time to propel your business forward and your rowboat is getting left behind.

 YOUR CLOUD PROVIDER IS A SAILBOAT

 Your business is slowly sailing ahead with a Tier 2 cloud provider.
-With 99.74% of availability, your business is in good standing in the case of human error or natural disaster by risking less than a day of downtime per year.
-Your cloud provider offers redundant power and cooling, which will protect your business from maintenance periods, but will not save you from serious incidents.
+With 99.74% availability, your business is in good standing in the case of human error or natural disaster by risking less than a day of downtime per year.
+Your cloud provider offers redundant power and cooling, which will protect your business from maintenance periods but will not save you from serious incidents.
 With the limited redundancy offered by Tier 2 cloud providers, your business may encounter a few waves if more than a minor incident occurs.